 '''

-\langle \, \text{Print the font identifier for} \, font(p) \, \, 267 \, \rangle \equiv print\esc(font\id\text(font(p)))
+\langle \text{Print the font identifier for } font(p) | 267 \rangle \equiv print\esc(font\id\text(font(p)))

+This code is used in sections 174 and 176.

 '''

 268. Saving and restoring equivalents.
 The nested structure provided by '{...}' groups in TEX means that eqtb entries valid in outer groups should be saved and restored later if they are overridden inside the braces.
 When a new eqtb value is being assigned, the program therefore checks to see if the previous entry belongs to an outer level.
 In such a case, the old value is placed on the save_stack just before the new value enters eqtb.
 At the end of a grouping level, i.e., when the right brace is sensed, the save_stack is used to restore the outer values, and the inner ones are destroyed.